top of page

 Person.png

 Write about an issue that you care about for a chance to win up to $1,000!
-The winners of this contest will be selected by a panel of 44 North editors and several surprise guest editors (TBA).
-In addition to prize money for the top 3 submissions, the winning essays will have guaranteed publication in our December/January issue.
+The winners of this contest will be selected by a panel of 44 North editors and several surprise guest judges.
+In addition to prize money for the top 3 submissions, the winning essays will have guaranteed publication in our magazine.

 The 44 North was created to help youth achieve their full potential by providing them with a platform to share their ideas and to provide a resource to connect with ideas that matter to them.
 Our goal is to maintain a platform that showcases the depth of the human experience.